 3. Have a cookie day

-The day before Christmas eve is officially cookie day in our home.
-Every member of our family picks out their favorite cookie to bake (our chocolate chip cookie recipe is always on the top of the list).
+The day before Christmas Eve is officially cookie day in our home.
+Every member of our family picks out their favorite cookie to bake (our chocolate chip cookie recipe is always at the top of the list).

 You May Like: